 “While more research is needed to improve our understanding of this pathway, our results suggest that therapeutics capable of decreasing levels of Wnt/β-catenin signalling in the skin could potentially be used to block growth of unwanted hair, and/or to treat certain skin tumours.
 Conversely, if delivered in a limited, safe and controlled way, agents that activate Wnt signalling might be used to promote hair growth in dormant hair follicles in conditions such as male pattern baldness.”

 As with all stem cell research, a complete treatment could still be many years away.
 Researchers need to not only verify the Dkk1 effect, but they will also need to test and assess the wider implications of altering its effect on the rest of the human body to ensure that there are no harmful side effects.

 There is also currently no indication that the University of Pennsylvania will be switching the focus of their research from their original goal of treating skin tumours.

 The Belgravia Centre is the leader in hair loss treatment in the UK, with two clinics based in Central London.
 If you are worried about hair loss you can arrange a free consultation with a hair loss expert or complete our online diagnostic form from anywhere in the UK or the rest of the world.
 View our hair loss success stories, which are the largest collection of such success stories in the world and demonstrate the levels of success that so many of Belgravia’s patients achieve.
 You can also phone 0800 077 6666 any time for our hair loss helpline or to arrange a free consultation.

-This entry was posted on Thursday, January 2nd, 2014 at 11:55 am and is filed under Hair Facts!, Hair Loss, Hair Loss News.
+This entry was filed under Hair Loss, Hair Loss News.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.